mapteb/simple-state-machine/README.md

-# simple-state-machine
+## simple-state-machine

-A simple state machine framework for Spring Boot projects.
-This project contains the framework and an illustration of the usage of the framework for a sample project like online order processing.
+A simple state machine for Spring Boot projects.
+This project contains a framework and a sample usage of the framework for a project like online order processing.

-## Application Requirements
+### Application Requirements

 In this approach we write the requirements as a set of state transitions.
 In this demo the order state transitions are considered.